Thefudgeman/COMP3016CW1/README.md

 ### Fight Enemy
 ![Fighting Enemy](SampleSceneImages/FightEnemy.png)

+## Expection Handling And Test Cases
+When creating the fade transition function I have made sure that the alpha value does not go above one or below zero.
+This is because the range is only limited to 0-255.
+The healthbar ratio cannot be above 1 or below zero or else it would cause issues when displaying it.
+All buttons have been tested to ensure they do what they need to.
+Buttons that have been created in the scene but are not rendered can't be clicked.
+This is done by having a flag to check whether they should take inputs or not.
+When the game opens it checks if SDL_tff is initialised and if not it exits the app

 ## Evaluation
 I have managed to create a turn-based RPG using SDL3.
 I was able to implement SDL_tff to display text and SDL_image to show images to the player.
 I have implemented OOP into the project by creating classes, using inheritance and encapsulation.